RIAA certification

+Audit of RIAA certifications

+The association is popularly known for its traditional gold and platinum certification of albums and songs in the United States and also participates in collective recording rights management.
+The private company Gelfand, Rennert & Feldman (GR&F) is responsible for auditing RIAA sales.
+According to the Recording Industry Association of America's official website, "All certification audits are conducted, for a fee, by Gelfand, Rennert and Feldman, LLP (GR&F) for the RIAA.
+If multiple certification levels are certified simultaneously, only an audit certification fee will be charged."
+The RIAA website also mentions privately held Rennert and Feldman, LLP (GR&F) as RIAA auditors in all certification correspondence.

 Description and qualifications

 A Gold record is a song or album that sells 500,000 units (records, tapes, and compact discs).
 The award was launched in 1958; originally, the requirement for a Gold single was one million units sold and a Gold album represented $1 million in sales (at wholesale value, around a third of the list price).
 In 1975, the additional requirement of 500,000 units sold was added for Gold albums.
-Reflecting growth in record sales, the Platinum award was added in 1976, for albums able to sell one million units, and singles selling two million units.
+Reflecting growth in record sales, the Platinum award was added in 1976, for albums that sold one million units and for singles selling two million units.
 The Multi-Platinum award was introduced in 1984, signifying multiple Platinum levels of albums and singles.
 In 1989, the sales thresholds for singles were reduced to 500,000 for Gold and 1,000,000 for Platinum, reflecting a decrease in sales of singles.
 In 1992, RIAA began counting each disc in a multi-disc set as one unit toward certification.
 Reflecting additional growth in music sales, the Diamond award was instituted in 1999 for albums or singles selling ten million units.
 Because of these changes in criteria, the sales level associated with a particular award depends on when the award was made.